 6. Demonstrate your understanding of the target market and key competitors

 Restaurant investors want to know that you have a plan to reach new customers — and a strategy to cut through the noise of similar establishments.
 Include your target customers in your restaurant pitch deck.
-Will your regulars be the late-night college crowd, busy business professionals, or perhaps you'll target trendy Millennials?
+Will your regulars be the late-night college crowd or busy business professionals?
 What are you doing that the existing neighborhood spot isn't?
 Or maybe you're the first to bring Asian fusion cuisine to your area.
 Show off how informed you are about your market — and you'll win over restaurant investors.

 7. Provide solutions